FREQUENTLY ASKED QUESTIONS

 What Is WSC?

 The Westmoreland Service Corps (WSC) is an eleven-month domestic service program.
 It offers young adults, typically recent college graduates, opportunities to work in direct social service or advocacy through internships with Washington area service and advocacy organizations.
-Individual spiritual growth is encouraged as Fellows share a simple lifestyle in an intentional community.
+Individual spiritual growth is encouraged as interns share a simple lifestyle in an intentional community.

-Where Do Our Fellows Live?
+Where Do Our Interns Live?
 What Is Intentional Community?

-Our Fellows live in a former parsonage in Bethesda, MD, with easy access to public transportation (bus and Metro).
-Each Fellow is assigned their own bedroom, but shares usage of the three full bathrooms and one half bath.
-Fellows share cooking and household chores in the furnished house.
+Our interns live in a former parsonage in Bethesda, MD, with easy access to public transportation (bus and Metro).
+Each Fellow is assigned their own bedroom, but shares usage of the three full bathrooms and one half bath. interns share cooking and household chores in the furnished house.
 Community meetings are expected one evening each week and are facilitated by the community counselor, who provides support for community living, spiritual growth, adaptation to new and sometimes stressful work environments, and assistance with planning the three retreats.

 Where Do Our Interns Work?

 Jobs are available in approximately seven agencies in Washington, DC, and suburban Maryland and Virginia.
 The range of their missions includes critical work: advocacy for immigrants threatened with deportation; employment counseling for incarcerated individuals; case workers for at-risk youth, assisting in providing maternal/child health care and health care to needy individuals; and job counseling and social services for the long term unemployed.
 Bilingual placements, particularly English/Spanish/French are possible.
 WSC works with the applicant's preferences; however, applicants need to be flexible about going where they are needed.
-To finalize the placement, the Volunteer must choose the agency, and the agency must choose the Volunteer.
-Volunteers' jobs are full-time.
+To finalize the placement, the intern must choose the agency, and the agency must choose the intern.
+Interns' jobs are full-time.

 What Are The Financial Arrangements?
-Do Our Fellows Get Paid?
+Do Our Interns Get Paid?